Will vendors' eviction make street food in Bengaluru safer? | | Citizen Matters, Bengaluru

 FSSAI trains the applicants, and requires them to meet all hygiene and food preparation standards; only then are they granted licenses, says Dr Latha.
 But she adds that many street vendors are unaware that they need a license from FSSAI at all.

-According Ramesh Aggarwal, COO of Food Safety Works, a food quality and safety consultancy, the key here is awareness and education.
+According Ramesh Agarwal, COO of Food Safety Works, a food quality and safety consultancy, the key here is awareness and education.
 “Due to lack of awareness or worry over loss of business, many don’t attend the training, and subsequently are unaware of basic hygiene.
 Vendors even cut corners in quality, which may be dangerous to consumers’ health.”
 Ramesh says BBMP must incentivise vendors to attend workshops or sessions, and that eviction is not the answer.

 He says that customers too must be cautious.
 “Customers should prioritise hygiene and quality over taste, and proactively demand these.
 In case of doubt they must get the food quality checked by FSSAI.”
 Enforcement agencies have been doing their job, but they have limited manpower to monitor the increasing number of food outlets cropping up, Ramesh says.

 In addition to the usual training given as part of the licensing process, Dr Latha says that FSSAI has been identifying street food hubs under its Project Clean Street Food.
 This is a specific initiative for training and capacity building of street food vendors, and to ensure regulatory oversight over them under the Food Safety and Standards Act, 2006.
-“Once the list is finalised, we will recognise vendors who serve food adhering to all hygiene and safety protocols.”
+“Once the list is finalised, we will recognise street hubs that serve food adhering to all hygiene and safety protocols.”

 Vendors face challenges too

 Manjunath says that some of the standards BBMP expects may be difficult to comply with.
-For example, he uses only boiled Cauvery water for cooking and for serving to customers, but vendors who don’t have access to Cauvery water may not be able to afford packaged drinking water, he says.
+For example, he uses only boiled Cauvery water for cooking and for serving customers, but vendors who don’t have access to Cauvery water may not be able to afford packaged drinking water, he says.
 “Street vending is a margin-oriented business.
 People come to us because we are relatively cheaper than hotels.
-If we start using or serving only pre-packaged items, the food will become expensive and drive customers away.”
+If we start using or serving only pre-packaged items, the food will become expensive and this will drive customers away.”

 Ravikumar, a vendor who sells boiled eggs and vegetables on his pushcart along Mysuru road, wonders why street vendors are seen as suspects.
 “Don’t I have a conscience?
 Why would we sell contaminated food?
 Even we have families.
 Do you think we will be able to live with the fact that we hurt somebody by selling inferior products?” he asks.